 Ana Paula Sanchez-Bustamante holds a master’s degree in crop science and has been serving as research assistant at I-DROP, researching water quality and nutrient discharge into agricultural ecosystems.
 She recognizes the link between environmental and social issues and will continue efforts to expand positive social change as she begins work with Sen. Omar Aquino of Illinois District 2 and the Chicago City Council Latino Caucus.
 Initial projects include research on environmental justice and equitable clean energy legislation for Latino communities.

-Allison Wheeler partners with host Illinois Department of Innovation and Technology to build a STEM curriculum and digital literacy outreach programs to support agriculture education in Chicago-area schools.
+Allison Wheeler partners with host Illinois Department of Innovation and Technology to build STEAM curriculum resources and promote digital literacy for students and educators in Illinois.
 Wheeler holds a master’s degree in European Union studies, and while her educational path leads to international public service, Wheeler believes global change must begin with efforts made at the local community level.

 “Our fellows are learning more about the intersections of public policies and their impact on communities,” says Pianfetti.
 “We look forward to their contributions to improve the lives of Illinois’ residents.”